Anshulpalai/Tax-Calculator-Using-HTML-CSS-JS/README.md

 # Tax Calculator Web App

-This is a simple web application that calculates tax based on the provided gross annual income, extra income, deductions, and age.
+This simple web application calculates tax based on the provided gross annual income, extra income, deductions, and age.
 The tax calculation follows a specific formula provided in the requirements.

 ## Features